 And I wish I’d paid more attention.
-Whenever I can, I normally use my American Express credit card as I earn 1.25% back on every purchase.
+Whenever I can, I normally use my American Express credit card as I earn up to 1.25% back on every purchase.
 Since you can’t connect Amex to Airtime Rewards, it means that I’m less likely to use my connected cards.

 So there’s definitely the potential to earn some extra money with Airtime Rewards, especially if you don’t use an Amex.
 There are also ways to stack your cashback with other offers – I’ve explained more further down the article.

 However, if you do use an American Express then you’ll need to keep an eye on the retailers on the app.
 In fact it’s worth doing this anyway as some of the shops do come and go.

 How much can you earn?

-What cards can you add to Airtime Rewards?
+What cards can you add?